-The recommended order of listing credentials and certifications is (1) education (highest earned degree first), (2) license (designation required by the state), (3) national certification, (4) awards and honors and (5) other certifications, with credentials listed as capital letters without periods between the letters and with a comma between each credential.
-For example, proper listing of credentials and certifications are:
+The recommended order of listing credentials and certifications is (1) education (highest earned degree first), (2) license (designation required by the state), (3) national certification, (4) awards and honors, and (5) other certifications, with credentials listed as capital letters without periods between the letters and with a comma between each credential.
+For example, the proper listing of credentials and certifications are:

 · A Nurse, PhD, RN, APRN, CWOCN, FAAN

 · C Nurse, BSN, RN, CWON

 It is critical for nurses to correctly and proudly display their credentials and certifications to distinguish their professional and educational value and elevate their level of expertise.

 The Society and the Wound, Ostomy and Continence Nursing Certification Board (WOCNCB®) collaboratively developed a joint position statement to clarify the proper usage of the WOCN® acronym and WOCNCB® credentials and educate the wound, ostomy, and continence (WOC) community in an effort to protect each organization’s name, brand, or logo from being used to create an impression of a relationship when one does not exist.

 The WOCN® mark should only be used as an adjective along with the descriptive name, and never as a substitute for products or services or used in a plural or possessive manner.
 For example, proper vs. improper uses of the WOCN® mark are: